extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 Note that we just wrapped the `(nof 4 ...)` expression in a `(hold h1 4 ...)`
 one; so the "generate 4 new pitches for the pattern expression" thing will only happen once every four loops.
+And obviously this is handy when you put it against a

 You can define & use as many holders as you like, just make sure they all have distinct names (e.g. `h1`, `h2`).

+## FAQ

-## Where can I see more examples?
+### Where can I see more examples?

 Extempore ships with a bunch of examples of this stuff in use.
 There's the `examples/sharedsystem/pattern_basics.xtm` file to start with (which covers